farankinstan/FaceBlur/README.md

 Usage:
 1. Download and run the script
 2. It will create two folders
-3. Put you photos in 'input' folder
+3. Put your photos in 'input' folder
 4. Run the program again and choose the amount of power, blured image will be in 'output' folder